A Similarity Measure for Comparing Conversational Dynamics: Data and Operationalization

-\xhdr{Operationalization} To apply \measurename and baselines in the context of CMV, we make several implementation choices.
-The code we release is modular, making it easy to swap specific components to facilitate adaptation to other settings.
-We use Google's Gemini 2.0 Flash model \cite{anil_gemini_2024} via their API for \measurename, including generating SCDs, extracting \sop, and quantifying the alignment of dynamics.\footnote{We also experimented with OpenAI's latest chatgpt-4o model \cite{achiam_gpt-4_2024} on the validation set.
-The results for each measure compare similarly, and are included in Appendix \ref{appendix:additional_val}.
-We opt for Gemini because it is more cost-effective.} To generate SCDs, we use the procedural prompt validated by \citep{hua_how_2024}.
+We release a modular implementation of \measurename in ConvoKit, making it easy to swap specific components to facilitate adaptation to different settings.
+We use Google's Gemini 2.0 Flash model's API \cite{anil_gemini_2024} for generating SCDs, extracting \sop, and quantifying the alignment of dynamics.\footnote{We also experimented with OpenAI's chatgpt-4o model \cite{achiam_gpt-4_2024} on the validation set, without noting substantial changes in performance (Appendix \ref{appendix:additional_val}).} To generate SCDs, we use the procedural prompt validated by \citet{hua_how_2024} for our main CMV setting, and modified versions that include domain-specific examples for the additional settings.
+All generated SCDs are distributed together with the respective datasets in ConvoKit.
 To measure the alignment scores $s_i$, we use a few-shot in-context learning prompt with human-constructed examples (showing scoring and reasoning) to quantify alignment.
-Prompts are included in \autoref{appendix:ourmeasure_prompts}.
+All prompts are included in \autoref{appendix:ourmeasure_prompts}.